zilliztech/attu/client/README.md

 ### Fixed pacakge version

 Temporarily we specify 3 packages' version for ts build.

 ```
 "@material-ui/core": "4.11.4",
 "@material-ui/lab": "4.0.0-alpha.58",
 "react-i18next": "11.10.0",
 ```

+`react-i18next`'s `useTranslation(<name>)` will return a `t` function, which used to return `string` and `string{}` type.
+But in latest version it only return `string` and cause typecheck error.

+`@material-ui/core` change `TablePagination`(from '@material-ui/core/TablePagination') type in latest version.
+We specified a former version to prevent error here.

+In future we will fix all type issues and remove specified package version usage.

 ### How to name the file